Skip to content

 If you need an official tag for your new additions, then once your development PR has been merged you will need to do the following:

 1. Open a PR that merges the atmospheric_physics development branch into main.
-Ensure that the PR description lists every PR that went into development since the last update to main.
+Ensure that the PR description lists the title and number of every PR that went into development since the last update to main.

 2. Fix any failing tests.
 This includes tests on the target host models that will be using the new tag.